Workplace Benefits

 6. HSA matching: Some employers encourage their employees to open HSAs by offering to match contributions, as they would with a 401(k).

-7. HSA investments: You can invest HSA funds into mutual funds and securities,1 growing the money and withdrawing it tax-free to pay for qualifying medical expenses at any time (though again, taxes need to be paid on non-medical withdrawals).
+7. HSA investments: You can typically invest HSA funds into mutual funds and securities, growing the money and withdrawing it tax-free to pay for qualifying medical expenses at any time (Although again, taxes need to be paid on non-medical withdrawals).

 8. Dental: In addition to covering medical expenses, your HSA can be used for dental and orthodontic expenses.